Tamoxifen

 Are there any risks of using tamoxifen in pregnancy?

-Tamoxifen is generally not recommended during pregnancy or in women who are trying to conceive.
-There is not much information available about pregnant women who took tamoxifen so it is unclear how much of a risk it might pose to the baby.
-While there are case reports of babies being born with birth defects following tamoxifen exposure, there are also reports of babies being born without malformations.
-Because tamoxifen interferes with the hormone oestrogen, there are concerns that it may affect genital development in girls.
+Tamoxifen should not be used during pregnancy or when trying to conceive.
+There is not much information about pregnant women who have taken tamoxifen, so it is unclear whether it may harm your baby.
+There have been reports of babies being born both with and without birth defects after their mothers took tamoxifen during pregnancy.
+Because tamoxifen interferes with the hormone oestrogen, there are concerns that it may affect genital development in female babies.

 Alternatives